Microphone: Measurements and specifications

 The self-noise or equivalent input noise level is the sound level that creates the same output voltage as the microphone does in the absence of sound.
 This represents the lowest point of the microphone's dynamic range, and is particularly important should you wish to record sounds that are quiet.
-The measure is often stated in dB(A), which is the equivalent loudness of the noise on a decibel scale frequency-weighted for how the ear hears, for example: "15 dBA SPL" (SPL means sound pressure level relative to 20 micropascals).
-The lower the number the better.
+The measure is often stated in dB(A), which is the equivalent loudness of the noise on a decibel scale frequency-weighted for how the ear hears, for example: 15 dBA SPL (SPL means sound pressure level relative to 20 micropascals).
+The lower the number, the better.
 Some microphone manufacturers state the noise level using ITU-R 468 noise weighting, which more accurately represents the way we hear noise, but gives a figure some 11–14 dB higher.
 A quiet microphone typically measures 20 dBA SPL or 32 dB SPL 468-weighted.
-Very quiet microphones have existed for years for special applications, such the Brüel & Kjaer 4179, with a noise level around 0 dB SPL.
+Very quiet microphones have existed for years for special applications, such as the Brüel & Kjaer 4179, with a noise level around 0 dB SPL.
 Recently some microphones with low noise specifications have been introduced in the studio/entertainment market, such as models from Neumann and Røde that advertise noise levels between 5–7 dBA.
 Typically this is achieved by altering the frequency response of the capsule and electronics to result in lower noise within the A-weighting curve while broadband noise may be increased.

 The clipping level is an important indicator of maximum usable level, as the 1% total harmonic distortion (THD) figure usually quoted under max SPL is really a very mild level of distortion, quite inaudible especially on brief high peaks.
 Clipping is much more audible.
 For some microphones, the clipping level may be much higher than the max SPL.

 The dynamic range of a microphone is the difference in SPL between the noise floor and the maximum SPL.
 If stated on its own, for example, "120 dB", it conveys significantly less information than having the self-noise and maximum SPL figures individually.

 Sensitivity indicates how well the microphone converts acoustic pressure to an output voltage.
 A high sensitivity microphone creates more voltage and so needs less amplification at the mixer or recording device.
-This is a practical concern but is not directly an indication of the microphone's quality, and in fact the term sensitivity is something of a misnomer, "transduction gain" being perhaps more meaningful, (or just "output level") because true sensitivity is generally set by the noise floor, and too much "sensitivity" in terms of output level compromises the clipping level.
+This is a practical concern but is not directly an indication of the microphone's quality, and in fact the term sensitivity is something of a misnomer, transduction gain being perhaps more meaningful (or just output level) because true sensitivity is generally set by the noise floor, and too much sensitivity in terms of output level compromises the clipping level.
 There are two common measures.
 The (preferred) international standard is made in millivolts per pascal at 1 kHz.
 A higher value indicates greater sensitivity.
-The older American method is referred to a 1 V/Pa standard and measured in plain decibels, resulting in a negative value.
+The older American method is referred to as a 1 V/Pa standard and measured in plain decibels, resulting in a negative value.
 Again, a higher value indicates greater sensitivity, so −60 dB is more sensitive than −70 dB.